howonlee/mertonon/docs/v0_5_roadmap.md

 - [x] Vendorize fontawesome - this will make things airgappable, hopefully
 - [x] Grid selection in re-frame
-- [ ] Intro, login redirect semantics if not authed - intro if no users, login otherwise.
+- [x] Intro, login redirect semantics if not authed - intro if no users, login otherwise.
 In grid-selection only, through re-frame
+- [x] Error screens for 500s for re-frame
+- [ ] Users view
 - [ ] Logout button in users
-- [ ] Error screens for 500s for re-frame
+- [ ] Redirect after login...
 - [ ] Grid view in re-frame, including the redirect semantics
 - [ ] Refresh mertonon.com